mdundek/yava/SETUP.md

 ## Prepare your configuration files<a name="prepare"></a>

-There are two places where you will have to set things up for you:
+There are two places where you will have to set things up:

-1. Configuring components to select which once to use is done directly in the `docker-compose.yml` file.
+1. Configuring components and select which once to use (which TTS engine, which NLU implementation...) is done directly in the `docker-compose.yml` file.
 I would recommend duplicating the template `docker-compose.yml` file and name it to something like `my-docker-compose.yml`.
 When you start the solution later non, you will simply have to point docker-compose to your specific file rather than using the default one (more on this [here](./USE.md#startassistant)).

 2. To set up files required by the various components, such as API keys, certificates, language models... is done in the `resources` folder at the root of this repository

-I will document how to set things up for each docker image available below.
+I will document how to set things up for each docker image below.

 ## 1. Hotword detector<a name="hotword"></a>